-Campaign landing pages provide to-the-point information about your business’s product, service or other offering to convince visitors to take one specific action.
-They’re usually separate from evergreen pages and not indexed in search engines, as they are intended for use within paid media, social media, traditional and email marketing campaigns.
+Campaign landing pages provide to-the-point information about your business’s product, service or other offerings to drive a specific action.
+They’re usually separate from evergreen pages and not indexed in search engines.
+Instead, they’re used as a part of paid media, social media, traditional and email marketing campaigns.

 9 Landing Page Best Practices